tolauwae/phd-thesis/src/oop/oop.typ

 Instead it provides a new debug message _trigger_, which takes the index of a event in the queue to be dispatched.
 However, some events cannot occur before other events, the most straightforward case is where one MQTT message is the consequence of another.
 In such cases, reordering the events may result in execution paths that are impossible without the interference of the debugger.
-To prevent the debugger from causing such impossible scenario's, the semantics assumes there is a partial order relation $<$ for the events in the queue.
+To prevent the debugger from causing such impossible scenario's, the semantics assumes there is a partial order relation #partialorder for the events in the queue.
 At any point in the debugging session, an event can only be dispatched if there is no undispatched event that is smaller under this relation.
 The _transfer-events_ rule describes how the client sends events to the server, as soon as the events are received.
 Since the event queue is an extension of the WebAssembly state, the same synchronization and updating mechanism is used as before.